 A supervisor should review each incident where a person has been exposed to a CED.
-The device's internal logs should be downloaded as needed by a certified CED instructor or the training coordinator.
+The device's internal logs should be downloaded by a supervisor or Rangemaster and saved with the related arrest/crime report.
 The supervisor should arrange for photographs of probe sites to be taken and witnesses to be interviewed.